 The versatility and power of Enterprise Search make it an invaluable tool across a diverse range of industries, solving challenges and driving benefits.
 Allganize works with over 300 enterprise customers globally, implementing AI for enterprises in banking, insurance, manufacturing, and energy.
 Our core products demonstrate this power:

 Oil & Gas: Engineers can rapidly search drilling logs, seismic data, and safety protocols for patterns, optimizing strategies and ensuring IP security.
+This is critical for valuable proprietary data.
 Read: AI Governance for Oil & Gas: Navigating the Future Securely with Enterprise AI.

 Manufacturing: Engineers instantly access CAD drawings, manuals, and quality reports to resolve production issues.
-Enterprise Search enhances IP protection.
+Enterprise Search enhances IP protection for proprietary designs and processes.

 Financial Services (including Banking and Insurance): Financial analysts quickly retrieve market data, regulatory filings, and client info.
 Compliance officers rapidly search specific clauses.
 Customer service accesses profiles for accurate support.
 AI in finance is significant, with 72% of finance leaders using AI for fraud detection and risk management.